 The thing I love about pre-production is that it’s where your idea starts to come alive.
 It’s the time when I, as the video producer, can ensure that I really understand your needs, get to know who your audience is, and identify what they want.

 Good pre-production means that your film now exists in our minds.
 We can both picture exactly how it will look.
-And we have a clear plan to bring it to life in the next phase: production, which is precisely what I’ll talk about in the next video.
+We have a clear plan to bring it to life in the next phase, production, which is precisely what I’ll discuss in the next video.

 If this video has raised any questions for you, let me know, and I’ll be happy to answer them.
 Put your comment in the box below, or contact me directly.